Tel Hanaton: Kingdom of Israel

+Classical Age

 Restricted in this manner from expansion, the city, whilst never abandoned through to the Roman Period, and unable to expand to the size of Hellenistic period cities, continually declined and was replaced as a major trading and urban centre by nearby Sepphoris which was established on the ridge a few kilometres to the south east.

 Early Arab and Crusader periods

 During the Early Arab Period, the site became a small agricultural village named Hotsfit, a name which survived into the Crusader Period.

 The site shows physical evidence of typical Frankish construction with stone stairwells, large halls and arched ceilings, which may have been part of an 11th-century fortified agricultural settlement together with nearby Sepphoris (also known as Dioceserea).
 The architecture, whilst having much in common with concurrent strongholds of the Ayyubid period, has distinct Crusader features, such as the arch-free flat-roofed stairwells.

 Mamluk period

 In the 1330s the region was conquered by the Mamelukes of Egypt, who used the Crusader fort to house their garrison.